Kilonova and progenitor properties of merger-driven gamma-ray bursts: Sample of the GRBs

 \subsection{GRB\,160821B}

 The Fermi Space Telescope's Gamma-ray Burst Monitor (\texttt{GBM}) \citep{Meegan2009ApJ} and the \texttt{Swift-BAT} detected GRB\,160821B on August 21, 2016, at 22:29:13 UT.
 GRB\,160821B has redshift, $z = 0.1619$, with its host galaxy at an offset of $15.74 \,\rm{kpc}$ and with $T_{90} = 0.48$\,s, making it a short GRB \citep{Fong2022}.
 The intrinsic absorption due to the host galaxy is negligible \citep[ $\rm{A_{V}^{Host}} \approx 0$,][]{Sbarufatti2016GCN}.
-For the galactic foreground extinction we take $A_{\rm V} = 0.118$ mag \citep{Schlafly2011ApJ}.
-The observations of GRB\,160821B revealed the presence of a KN \citep{Kasliwal2017ApJ,Lamb2019ApJ160821B,Troja2019MNRAS}.
-At early times $\leq0.9$ days, a reverse and refreshed shock in the jet are invoked to explain the complex afterglow behavior and could provide an additional energy to the afterglow flux \citep{Lamb2019ApJ160821B}.
-Hence, for our analysis based on forward shock synchrotron radiation (see \secref{ModelingEM}), we converted all early data at $t <0.9$ days to upper limits.
-We have used X-ray observations of \texttt{Swift-XRT}, \texttt{XMM-Newton}, and \textit{K}-band from \citet{Troja2019MNRAS}.
-The rest of the optical/NIR and radio data are adopted from \citet{Lamb2019ApJ160821B}.
+For the galactic foreground extinction, we took $A_{\rm V} = 0.118$ mag \citep{Schlafly2011ApJ}.
+The observations of GRB\,160821B revealed the presence of a KN \citep{Kasliwal2017ApJ,Jin2018ApJ160821B,Lamb2019ApJ160821B,Troja2019MNRAS}. \cite{Lamb2019ApJ160821B}, showed that at early times $\leq0.9$ days (especially at 0.1 days), a reverse shock is required to explain the X-ray/radio behavior and after $\sim1$ day, a forward shock is consistent with the observations.
+In our afterglow model that is based only on the forward shock (see \secref{ModelingEM}), we did not find evidence of energy injection.
+Hence, we converted data $t\leq 0.9$ days to upper limits.
+We have used X-ray observations from \texttt{Swift-XRT}, \texttt{XMM-Newton}, and the K band by \citet{Troja2019MNRAS}.
+The rest of the optical/NIR and radio data were adopted from \citet{Lamb2019ApJ160821B}.